-(Time framework 10) 5 Company and technical communication (§ 11 para.
-1 No. 5) Conduct written communication in German and English 6 Planning and organisation of work, evaluation of work results (§ 11 para.
-1 No. 6) n) Ascertain skills gaps, use training opportunities and various learning techniques 11 Customer advice and care, provision of services (§ 11 para.
-1 No. 11) b)Indicate maintenance works and intervals e)Explain performance characteristics, provide instruction in operation, indicate risks, safety rules and regulations f) Provide technical support g)Organise exchange of information with the customers 15 Maintenance of plants and systems (§ 11 para.
-1 No. 15) e)Use diagnostic systems, check function of sub-assemblies, replace defective sub-assemblies f) Maintain and repair decentralised energy supply systems I) Document maintenance measures 2 to 4 16 Technical service and operation (§ 11 para.
-1 No. 16) a) Provide and execute service b) Comply with company stipulations when drawing up offers and estimates c) Make customers aware of guarantee claims and provide advice on technical and economic feasibility e) Document services provided f) Monitor technical plants g) Conduct remote diagnosis and maintenance h) Evaluate plant, diagnostic and process data and use this for purposes of optimisation k) Record consumption data of energy and operating equipment, establish reasons for deviations from reference value, optimise consumption
+6 Company and technical communication (§ 11 para.
+1 No. 6) j) Conduct written communication in German and English 7 Planning and organisation of work, evaluation of work results (§ 11 para.
+1 No. 7) k) Ascertain skills gaps, use training opportunities and various learning techniques 12 Customer advice and care, provision of services (§ 11 para.
+1 No. 12) b) Indicate maintenance works and intervals e) Explain performance characteristics, provide instruction in operation, indicate risks, safety rules and regulations f) Provide technical support g) Organise exchange of information with the customers 16 Maintenance of plants and systems (§ 11 para.
+1 No. 16) e) Use diagnostic systems, check function of sub-assemblies, replace defective sub-assemblies f) Maintain and repair decentralised energy supply systems k) Document maintenance measures 2 to 4 17 Technical service and operation (§ 11 para.
+1 No. 17) a) Provide and execute service b) Comply with company stipulations when drawing up offers and estimates c) Make customers aware of guarantee claims and provide advice on technical and economic feasibility e) Document services provided f) Monitor technical plants g) Conduct remote diagnosis and maintenance h) Evaluate plant, diagnostic and process data and use this for purposes of optimisation j) Record consumption data of energy and operating equipment, establish reasons for deviations from reference value, optimise consumption

-17 Business processes and a)Make customers aware of and provide advice on specific offers, accept orders the area of deployment (§ 11 para.
-1 No. 17) b)Obtain and evaluate information, use and process documentation, ascertain technological developments, accord due consideration to documentation relating to safety c) Analyse starting position, clarify technical and organisational interfaces, document interfaces, stipulate order objectives, define subtasks, draw up technical documentation and take part in cost planning d)Obtain, check and evaluate offers and estimates according due consideration to company stipulations e)Plan order processing and coordinate this with upstream and downstream areas, draw up planning documentation f) Arrange for, monitor and check services from third parties g)Process orders, in particular according consideration to health and safety and environmental protection, monitor observance of schedules 10 to 12 h)Select checking methods and test equipment, ascertain utilisability of test equipment, use inspection plans and company testing procedures i) Comply with standards and specifications in respect of quality and safety of the products and safety of the order processing, use quality assurance systems, search for, resolve and document causes of errors and quality defects in a systematic manner k) Document the project process, charge for services, draw up charge data, conduct subsequent calculations Authorise technical systems for use, hand technical systems over, prepare acceptance protocols, explain products and services m) Conduct target-performance comparison with planning data, evaluate work results and implementation of work n)Make a contribution to continuous improvement of work processes both within company operations and within own work area for the training occupation of
+18 Business processes and quality management within the area of deployment (§ 11 para.
+1 No. 18) a) Make customers aware of and provide advice on specific offers, accept orders b) Obtain and evaluate information, use and process documentation, ascertain technological developments, accord due consideration to documentation relating to safety c) Analyse starting position, clarify technical and organisational interfaces, document interfaces, stipulate order objectives, define subtasks, draw up technical documentation and take part in cost planning d) Obtain, check and evaluate offers and estimates according due consideration to company stipulations e) Plan order processing and coordinate this with upstream and downstream areas, draw up planning documentation f) Arrange for, monitor and check services from third parties g) Process orders, in particular according consideration to health and safety and environmental protection, monitor observance of schedules h) Select checking methods and test equipment, ascertain utilisability of test equipment, use inspection plans and company testing procedures i) Comply with standards and specifications in respect of quality and safety of the products and safety of the order processing, use quality assurance systems, search for, resolve and document causes of errors and quality defects in a systematic manner j) Document the project process, charge for services, draw up charge data, conduct subsequent calculations k) Authorise technical systems for use, hand technical systems over, prepare acceptance protocols, explain products and services 10 to 12 ---- --- --- ----------